fynv/ScoreDraft/docs/intro_eng.md

 As shown in the above example, using class Document is accompanied by some changes in the writing style of the Play Calls.
 When issuing a **Play Call** through the class Document, the target track-buffer is always implicated, so a parameter is not necessary anymore.
 At the same time, the instrument used for playing becomes a parameter.
 The format now looks like doc.play(seq,instrument) instead of instrument.play(buf,seq).

-This have a few benefits.
+There are a few benefits.
 First, it simplifies the creation of track-buffers, the document object can do that for you implicitly during Play Calls.
 Second, it largely simplifies the mixdown call.
 You don't need to enumerate all the track-buffer to be mixed when they are managed insides the document object.
 Third, visualization component can exploit polymorphism by replacing the Document class with an extended version.
 For example, the Meteor visualizer can be enabled with minimal effort by replacing **ScoreDraft.Document** with **ScoreDraft.MeteorDocument**.

 The class Document also manages tempo and reference frequency parameters internally, so we don't pass them through the Play Calls anymore in this case.